The Tale of Heiji: Text

-Two western translations exist: a partial (about a third of the overall text) translation by Edwin O. Reischauer in 1951, using a composite of multiple variants, and a more recent complete translation of an older version of the text by Marisa Chalitpatanangune in 1987.
+Three English translations exist: a partial translation by Edwin O. Reischauer in 1951, a complete translation of an older version of the text by Marisa Chalitpatanangune in her dissertation in 1987, and a third, The Dawn of the Warrior Age: War Tales from Medieval Japan, was translated by Royall Tyler and published by Columbia University Press alongside The Tale of Hōgen in 2024.

 Themes

 The Tale of Heiji describes the historical bridge between the aristocratic government of the Heian period and the military government of medieval Japan.
 The Heiji story moves beyond from the comparatively simple narration template of the Hōgen monogatari towards a more complicated focus which suggests a need for more nuanced principles and more flexible policies which become more appropriate to desperate times.

 As in the Hōgen story, multi-level and inter-related rivalries lead to war.
 Brown identified the following: